maikl13/slide_rating_dialog/README.md

 ```

 ## Contributions and Support
 We welcome your feedback and contributions to make Slide Rating Dialog even better.
 If you encounter any issues or have ideas for improvements, please open an issue on our GitHub repository.
-[GitHub repository](https://github.com/Zee604/slide_rating_dialog.git).
+[Open Issue](https://github.com/Zee604/slide_rating_dialog.git).

 ## License
 **This project is licensed under the [MIT License](https://opensource.org/license/mit/).**